Sri Lanka Debutant Peiris Spins New Zealand To Innings Defeat - UrduPoint

 Peiris, 27, and fellow spinner Prabath Jayasuriya shared 18 wickets in the match, the latter taking 6-42 in the first innings to bundle out the tourists for just 88 after the hosts had amassed a mammoth 602-5 declared.

+"Amazing how the batting unit rose to the occasion," Sri Lanka captain Dhananjaya de Silva told reporters.

+"Then the spinners were too good...
+Once we bowled them out for less than 100 runs in the first innings, it was very difficult for them to come back into the game."

-New Zealand's lower order did put up some fight after resuming at 199-5, with Tom Blundell, Glenn Phillips and Mitchell Santner all making half-centuries.
+New Zealand's lower order did put up some fight after resuming at 199-5 on Sunday, with Tom Blundell, Glenn Phillips and Mitchell Santner all making half-centuries.

 Peiris, who had taken three second-innings wickets on Saturday, trapped Blundell lbw for 60 early in the first session, ending a 95-run stand with Phillips.